 In addition to the King St-Old Town Metrorail station, Alexandria is serviced by three other stations: Braddock Road, Eisenhower Ave, and Van Dorn Street.
+(Van Dorn Street station is closed weekends and selected weekdays through March 2021.)
 To get to downtown D.C. from Alexandria, take the Yellow Line toward Greenbelt or Fort Totten, or take the Blue Line toward Largo Town Center or Stadium-Armory.
 Check out the Metrorail system map and WMATA's official trip planner to plot the best route to your destination.

 Monday - Friday: 5:00am - 11:59pm